DeepwaterDiscord/morl/fall_design_report/README.md

 #### Our Approach

 Our plan is to explore the use of filter methods for multi-objective optimization and reinforcement learning.
-In addition, we will explore other areas of AI, particularly Genetic Programming, to find new methods of feature selection.
+We plan to use Pareto filters to enhance the construction of multi-objective policies.
-Next, we hope to test both of these using the publicly available <a href="https://gym.openai.com/envs#mujoco">OpenAI Gym MuJoCo environments</a>.
+Next, we hope to test our approach using the publicly available <a href="https://gym.openai.com/envs#mujoco">OpenAI Gym environments</a>.
 Finally, we hope to explore applications to other datasets that would demonstrate real-world benefits, as time permits.

 ## User Stories <a name="UserStories"></a>

 As a **Data Scientist**,<br>
-I want to **enhance feature selection**<br>
+I want to **enhance multi-objective policy generation**<br>
 So that I can **increase the accuracy of my machine learning models.**

 As a **Robotics Engineer**,<br>